 The CSRA is served by two commercial services airports- one within the region and the other in proximity to the CSRA's southern counties.
-Augusta Regional Airport currently has 21 daily departures and 22 daily arrivals to three major hubs (Atlanta, Charlotte and Dallas) from three carriers (Delta, U.S. Air and American).
-In Calendar Year 2010, the annual passenger volume at the Augusta airport was 246,587, compared to 198,489 (24.2% increase) in Calendar Year 2009.
+Augusta Regional Airport currently has 14 daily departures and 14 daily arrivals to four major hubs (Atlanta, Charlotte, Dallas, and Washington DC) from two carriers (Delta & American).
+In Calendar Year 2010, the annual passenger volume at the Augusta airport was 246,587 and peaked in 2109 with 673,631 passengers.
+The number of passengers declined in 2020 (318,388) because of the lockdowns associated with the COVID-19 pandemic.
+The number of passengers arriving in Augusta is gradually returning to normal, with 575,000 expected in 2022.

 The airport depends heavily on the large companies in the area and the Department of Defense as customers.
 Local companies provide passengers on commercial flights, but several of them also have corporate jets at the airport.
 These companies need their own jets, because their destinations (other company locations) are frequently in areas that do not have high quality air service.
+Currently, hangar space is a full capacity with no room for recent aircraft inquiries and no ramp available for development purposes.
+There are numerous projects being studied or underway: